whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/09-3d-animation/09-08-3d-animation-environment-building-assignment.md

 ## Process

-Spend 3 hours modeling 3D environments for your animation project.
+Spend 3 hours modeling 3D environments for your [line animation project](./09-09-3d-line-animation-project-assignment.md).
 Use your story spines and storyboards as a guide.
 Make camera objects to see if your environment if matching what you want to show in your storyboards.

 ## Grading Rubric